 How can Derick Dillard and a medical doctor present such completely different claims about Jill’s qualifications?

 Well, the fact is, Jill Dillard says she’s certified as a CPM — not licensed as a CNM.
 A CPM, or Certified Professional Midwife, is not the same as a CNM, or Certified Nurse Midwife, and not all states allow CPMs to supervise births at all.
-Graduate Nursing explains the difference — in short, a CPM apprentices with a midwife and completes a portfolio program, while a CNM must complete a graduate degree program, and is considered a highly trained health professional.
+In short, a CPM apprentices with a midwife and completes a portfolio program, while a CNM must complete a graduate degree program, and is considered a highly trained health professional.

 When evaluating one’s education in any subject, one factor examined is the educator.
 Jill Dillard, according to the Duggar Family Blog, did her midwifery training with Venessa Giron, whose practice operated under the name A Mommy’s Butterfly.
 The practice now advertises as offering midwifery in the states neighboring Arkansas, but not in the Duggar family’s own home state.
 According to The Hollywood Gossip, this is because Giron lost her license to practice in Arkansas, after a client sued, saying that Giron and Jill Dillard had refused to transfer her to a hospital and failed to give needed medications during labor.